-Phosphonic acid groups are well known to attach to metal oxide surfaces under acidic and pH neutral conditions,68 and the series of Co-based catalysts CoP1, CoP2, and CoP3 (Figure 3) incorporates phosphonic acid anchoring groups for immobilization.^{6,34,69} The first-generation cobaloxime compound CoP^1 produced H2 photocatalytically from aqueous protons on dye-sensitized TiO2 particles70 and electrocatalytically in homogeneous solution71 (even in the presence of O_2)^{70,72} and was therefore immobilized on mesoporous ITO (mesoITO) electrodes for more detailed investigations into the behavior of the immobilized catalysts.
-Cyclic voltammetry (CV) of these hybrid electrodes in aqueous solution revealed an initial reduction wave assigned to $\mathrm{Co}^{\mathrm{III}/\mathrm{II}}$ followed by an electrocatalytic wave at more reducing potentials representing H2 production.6 However, these CV features diminished within a few scans, and discoloration of the mesoITO electrode indicated loss of the catalytic centers from the electrode surfaces due to the lability of the Co-pyridine bond during the catalytic cycle,67 although some equatorial ligand degradation may also occur, as suggested by the restoration of activity upon readdition of excess dimethylglyoxime equatorial ligand to CoP1 in a dye-sensitized photocatalytic suspension.71 tion and was studied for electrocatalytic H_2 production on mesoITO electrodes with a high surface coverage of 150 nmol cm-2 (geometric surface area).34 Upon scanning to cathodic potentials in DMF electrolyte solution, CV revealed two reduction events assigned to the reduction of the parent Co^{III} compound to Co^{II} and Co^I by UV/vis spectroelectrochemistry (Figure 4A and Figure 4B).73 The spectral features showed no signs of desorption over 2 h, demonstrating good electronic communication and stability offered between the phosphonic acid linkers and the ITO surface under these conditions.
-When these spectroelectrochemical experiments were performed in aqueous solution, the same species were identified when the
+Phosphonic acid groups are well known to attach to metal oxide surfaces under acidic and pH neutral conditions, 68 and the series of Co-based catalysts CoP, CoP, and CoP (Figure 3) incorporates phosphonic acid anchoring groups for immobilization.
+The first-generation cobaloxime compound CoP produced H2 photocatalytically from aqueous protons on dye-sensitized TiO2 particles and electrocatalytically in homogeneous solution (even in the presence of $O_2$ ) and was therefore immobilized on mesoporous ITO (mesoITO) electrodes for more detailed investigations into the behavior of the immobilized catalysts.
+Cyclic voltammetry (CV) of these hybrid electrodes in aqueous solution revealed an initial reduction wave assigned to $\text{Co}^{\text{III}/\text{II}}$ followed by an electrocatalytic wave at more reducing potentials representing H2 production.
+However, these CV features diminished within a few scans, and discoloration of the mesoITO electrode indicated loss of the catalytic centers from the electrode surfaces due to the lability of the Co-pyridine bond during the catalytic cycle, although some equatorial ligand degradation may also occur, as suggested by the restoration of activity upon readdition of excess dimethylglyoxime equatorial ligand to CoP in a dye-sensitized photocatalytic suspension.

-The diimine-dioxime compound CoP^2 instead incorporated the phosphonic acid anchoring group into the pseudomacrocyclic equatorial ligand backbone for more robust immobiliza-
+The diimine-dioxime compound CoP instead incorporated the phosphonic acid anchoring group into the pseudomacrocyclic equatorial ligand backbone for more robust immobiliza-